-Research in our group focuses on the development of spectroscopic methods for molecular and materials sciences that allow to characterize complex systems that, to date, have been inaccessible with conventional analytical tools.
-We use the spectroscopic methods we develop to solve problems in complex systems such as enzymes, catalytic nanoparticles, pharmaceutical compounds, and live model organisms.
+Our group focuses on the development of experimental NMR spectroscopy methods to determine atomic-level structure and dynamics in molecular and materials sciences.
+We use the methods we develop to solve problems that were previously inaccessible in complex systems such as enzymes, catalytic nanoparticles, photovoltaic materials, and pharmaceutical compounds.